10 Advantages of Shop Floor Control

 Phase 3 – Order Progress

-The shop floor management boards monitor the progress of the manufacturing order and various other operations within your manufacturing business.
+The shop floor scheduling boards monitor the progress of the manufacturing order and various other operations within your manufacturing business.

 Giving you breakdowns of: